microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 As someone who began experimenting with Copilot for Security (CfS) nearly a year ago, it's rewarding to see not just a product, but a platform, excel expectations.
 CfS is truly an embodiment of what's possible.
 Most of the heroes behind it, and all their late nights, will never be widely known, but their work surely will.

-Read **[Vasu Jakkal's Copilot for Security April-1 Global availability announcement](https://www.microsoft.com/en-us/security/blog/2024/03/13/microsoft-copilot-for-security-is-generally-available-on-april-1-2024-with-new-capabilities/).** Copilot for Security has grown into an ecosystem of more than [100 partners](https://securitypartners.transform.microsoft.com/copilot-private-preview-partners).
+Read **[Vasu Jakkal's Copilot for Security April-1 global availability announcement](https://www.microsoft.com/en-us/security/blog/2024/03/13/microsoft-copilot-for-security-is-generally-available-on-april-1-2024-with-new-capabilities/).** Copilot for Security has grown into an ecosystem of more than [100 partners](https://securitypartners.transform.microsoft.com/copilot-private-preview-partners).
 As the ecosystem continues to grow, so too will plugins.

 As a partner, learn how to create and manage your own custom plugins **[here](https://learn.microsoft.com/en-us/security-copilot/manage-plugins?tabs=securitycopilotplugin).**